 The Department encourages students to make full use of all the computing facilities available to them, not only as part of their timetabled courses but as a way of developing their general IT skills.

-The department possesses its own recording studio suite consisting of seven sound-proofed, acoustically treated rooms: three Studios, two live rooms and two Digital Audio Workstation (DAW) production rooms.
+The department possesses its own recording studio suite consisting of five acoustically treated rooms: three studios and two live rooms.

 The Digital Media Suite is a professionally designed facility providing industry standard media production and post-production tools.
 Workstations are equipped with broadcast quality non-linear video editing systems (Matrox MXO2 Mini) and a comprehensive range of major 2D graphic, 3D graphic, compositing, and multimedia authoring programs.